15 Profitable 3D Printing Business Ideas to Start Today

 3. 3D-printed collectibles

 The collectibles market is thriving, driven by demand for unique, limited-edition, and custom 3D-printed items.
 You can create figurines, bobbleheads, or miniatures tailored for gamers or pop culture fans.
-Hero Forge, for example, lets users design Dungeons & Dragons characters, raising over $2 million through crowdfunding.
+Hero Forge lets users design Dungeons & Dragons characters, raising over $2 million through crowdfunding.

 Market insights: